gardener/gardener/docs/extensions/provider-local.md

 - Add storage support for shoot clusters.
 - Implement a `cloud-controller-manager` and deploy it via the [`ControlPlane` controller](#controlplane).
 - Implement support for `BackupBucket` and `BackupEntry`s to enable ETCD backups for shoot clusters (based on the support for local disks in [`etcd-backup-restore`](https://github.com/gardener/etcd-backup-restore)).
-- Switch from `kindnetd` to a different CNI plugin which supports `NetworkPolicy`s.
 - Properly implement `.spec.machineTypes` in the `CloudProfile`s (i.e., configure `.spec.resources` properly for the created shoot worker machine pods).